robert-butts/incubator-trafficcontrol/docs/source/overview/delivery_services.rst

 .. _unavailable_server_retry_responses: https://docs.trafficserver.apache.org/en/7.1.x/admin-guide/files/parent.config.en.html#parent-config-format-unavailable-server-retry-responses
 .. _parent.config: https://docs.trafficserver.apache.org/en/7.1.x/admin-guide/files/parent.config.en.html

+For Delivery Services which use Mid Servers, the Origin Servers' Cachegroup must be the Parent of the Mid's Cachegroup.
+For Delivery Services which go directly from the Edge to the Origin (HTTP_NO_CACHE, HTTP_LIVE, and DNS_LIVE) the Origin Servers' Cachegroup must be the same as the Edge's Cachegroup.

 .. _ds-mso-parameters:

 .. table:: :term:`Parameters` of a Delivery Service Profile_ that Affect :abbr:`MSO (Multi-Site-Origin)` Configuration